charbonnierg/nats-fastapi-issuer-demo/README.md

 Example providers are located in `src/quara-wiring/quara/wiring/providers/` directory and are registered in `demo_app/spec.py`.

-## Building the application
+## Building the package

-Run the following command to build the application:
+Run the following command to build the package:

 ```bash
 python -m build .